wenzhixin/bootstrap-table/site/docs/api/events.md

 Binding via the options object:
 {% highlight html %}
-// Here, you can expect to have as the last parameter the boostrap-table object
+// Here, you can expect to have as the last parameter the bootstrap-table object

 $('#table').bootstrapTable({
   onEventName: function (arg1, arg2, ...) {